 The holiday also serves as a time to remember and honor family members who have passed as well as to pay tribute to Chinese gods and immortals.
 Before feasting on the first day of the new year, incense is lit, and respects are paid to the gods of wealth, the kitchen, and the bed.
 Then more incense is lit and food is offered to ancestors—families will usually have a dedicated shrine, or even a room, set up in their homes to commemorate relatives who have passed.
-Lastly, red envelopes (hong bao) filled with gifts of cash are given to senior members of the family as well as children.
+Lastly, red envelopes (hong bao) filled with gifts of cash are given to senior members of the family as well as to children.

 Where to celebrate Lunar New Year

 Lunar New Year is celebrated throughout much of Asia and in countries with a large Chinese diaspora.
-To experience it yourself, here are three cities where Lunar New Year celebrations are a huge occasion.
+To experience it yourself, here are four cities where Lunar New Year celebrations are a huge occasion.